 Sponsorship of all new interscholastic athletic programs must be approved in advance.
-The Superintendent or designee shall be responsible for making and supporting recommendations to the Board at least six months prior to the proposed starting date.
+The Athletic Director shall be responsible for making and supporting recommendations to the Board at least six months prior to the proposed starting date.
 Recommendations are to be made based on data from the evaluation process.

 The Board may impose conditions that must be met for the program to be approved.
-Following initial approval, the club will be placed on a two-year club probationary status.
-Six months prior to the end of the probationary period, the Superintendent or designee must submit a report to the Board including recommendations and support for continued Board approval.
-The Board may provide for continuing approval, deny approval, or extend the probationary status for one additional year.
+Following initial approval, new programs will be placed on a two-year probationary status.